 }

-This example includes a reverse proxy configuration forwarding requests to a backend server, demonstrating how the CSP header protects proxied applications.
+This example includes a reverse proxy configuration in Nginx forwarding requests to a backend service, demonstrating how the CSP header protects proxied applications.

 Test the Domain Response

-Validate the configuration, reload the service, and test the specific domain.
+Validate the configuration before reloading the service.
 The CSP header should only appear for domains configured with the directive (port 443 in this example).
-See our port configuration guide if you need non-standard HTTPS ports:
+See the Nginx port configuration guide if you need non-standard HTTPS ports:

 sudo nginx -t